 No, there's no gluten in tinctures which means there's no point in every company saying that they are selling gluten-free tinctures.
 By every company announcing they are making gluten-free tinctures it creates the idea that some tinctures do contain gluten, and they do not!
 It would be like advertising carrots as being gluten free or watermelon as gluten-free which makes no sense.
 It's not possible.
 Grain alcohol does not contain gluten even when made with a gluten containing grain.
 The reason being proteins (gluten) do not pass through the distillation process.
 Gluten is a protein and proteins are not volatile.
 Only volatile substances pass through the distillation process.
 Relax.

 Yes, they are vegan.
 No animal byproducts or honey in any of Zizia's herbal tincture formulas.

 Are herbal tinctures shelf stable?
 If so, how long do they usually last?

-Does Zizia use organic plants in it's tinctures?
+Does Zizia use organic plants in its tinctures?

-*For clarification, Zizia’s herbal tinctures are not flower essences or homeopathic remedies.
+*Last note, Zizia’s herbal tinctures are not flower essences or homeopathic remedies.
 They are made using a different process.

 **Applies to the entire contents of all Zizia newsletters and E-Booklets. *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent disease.
 Seek expert medical advice before consuming during pregnancy, nursing, or if you are taking medications. *The contents of this newsletter is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read or seen in any of Zizia's educational content including newsletters, social media, and website resources.